Wind-WindKids/winding/samples/sophieandwind/jacket.md

 --
 disclaimer: page, text, centered
 --
 This is a work of fiction; the technologies depicted are plausible in 2025, but nothing here is a flight manual.
-Flying is only rewarding when risks are properly managed, with qualified instruction and within the rules.
+Flying is only rewarding when risks are properly managed, with qualified instruction and within the regulations of your country.
+While Part 103 in the US allows ultralight flight without a license or minimum age, ultralight pilots must receive training and follow all regulations.
+Always fly safely.

-References to lead are not fictional.
-Lead is a poison, especially for children; contamination is real and global.
-The ongoing phase-out matters; the eGull in these pages illustrates a clean-air alternative for training fleets.
-Notre-Dame fire, incinerated hundreds of tons of lead, a plume of toxic lead dust covering Paris.
-Yet, despite protests, lead was used again to preserve “authentic” appearance.

-Here “lead” also names weight and legacy—traditions taught to children, even when better options exist.
-There is no safe level of lead exposure for children.
-It’s you who decide.